Dairy effluent — disease and animal health

 All measures should be taken to ensure cows are not unnecessarily in contact with effluent microbes.

 Some management practices will help to minimise the risk of cattle being exposed to harmful microbes.
+These include:

-- Storing effluent (in effluent ponds) for extended periods will help to kill dangerous bacteria and viruses.
+- Storing effluent (in effluent ponds) for extended periods will help to kill potentially dangerous bacteria and viruses.

-- Spreading effluent in hot dry weather enables the ultra-violet radiation in sunlight to reduce the number of microbes.
+- Spreading effluent in hot dry weather enables the ultraviolet radiation in sunlight to reduce the number of microbes.

 Risk of human health issues

-Sick cows will cost you money.
 Sound effluent management and grazing practices are paramount for minimising unnecessary health risks to the herd and maintaining top milk production.

 Dairy Australia (2008), Effluent and Manure Management Database for the Australian Dairy Industry, 4 June 2021

 Dairy Australia (2021), Fert$mart – Getting it right, 16 June 2021